-FHS offers an annual Inspection Tour where all Purebred & Part-Bred Friesians, with traceable lineage, are eligible to be judged and receive premiums and predicates.
+FHS offers an annual Inspection Tour where all Friesians & Part-Bred Friesians, with traceable lineage, are eligible to be judged and receive premiums and predicates.
 The purpose of an Inspection is primarily for the evaluation and selection of Friesian breeding stock.
 All horses are inspected by independent reputable judges to give an unbiased assessment of conformation and movement, as it relates to the standard set in the Breeding Book Regulations.
 Inspections are also a valuable tool for breeders and their breeding programs, by educating about what they are producing and how to improve the breed, and to increase the value of the horses.

 Stallions may also be presented as candidates for breeding approval.